 You can enter the United States up to 30 days before the start of your program, as listed on your I-20.
 Your official program start date is the first day of classes; however, we expect to arrive a few days earlier so that you can attend the mandatory international student orientation.
 Please note, on-campus housing is generally not available before the beginning of orientation, so if you plan on arriving before orientation, you will have to arrange off-campus housing until on-campus housing opens.

 It's cheaper to fly to Anchorage - can I fly in there and take a taxi or drive to Fairbanks?

 That depends on how much time and money you have!
 It is 581 kilometers (361 miles) from the Ted Stevens Anchorage International Airport to the UAF Campus, and it takes between 6.5 and 7 hours to drive.
 The drive is beautiful, and the trip takes you through Denali National Park, past Mt.
 McKinley/Denali (the tallest mountain on the North American continent), but going by taxi or railway will most likely cost you more than flying to Fairbanks.

 Will someone pick me up at the airport?

-If you are a graduate student, you can e-mail your graduate department or supervising professor; it is not unusual for a faculty member or another student to volunteer to meet new students at the airport as a personal favor.
+If you are a graduate student, you may e-mail your graduate department or supervising professor; it is not unusual for a faculty member or another student to volunteer to meet new students at the airport as a personal favor.
 That said, we cannot guarantee that there will be someone to meet you at the airport — but the sooner you start asking and letting people know your plans, the easier it will be to make arrangements.
-It's also very easy to take a taxi from the airport ot campus; the ride will cost about $20.
-Be sure to have cash available (in U.S. dollars), in case you need to take a taxi.
-(Only some taxis can take credit cards).
-Ask the driver to take you to Bartlett Hall for check-in.
+It's also very easy to take a taxi from the airport ot campus;

 Do you have any other students from my country or who speak my language?